zond-platform/ground-control-station-ios/README.md

 ## Todos

 General:
-* Redesign and refactor the entire view system.
-Consider using Swift UI (1)
+* ~~Redesign and refactor the entire view system.
+Consider using Swift UI~~ -> use standard table view
-* Refactor Logger class (?)
+* ~~Refactor Logger class~~ -> removed
+* Add control buttons to switch between map and live view
+* Add control buttons to switch between map layers
+* Add control buttons to zoom in and out on the map
+* Draw copter trace on the map when executing a mission

 Map:
 * ~~Replace map icons and make them show direction~~